AsturTorQue/Joying-RootAssistant/README.md

 # Joying-RootAssistant

+**WARNING: If you got here, fine!
+But do not use this yet.
+I'm still building and trying/testing from linux and windows.
+Some parts are already functional.
+Some not**

 WARNING: Only for joying Intel 3GR head units.

 Note: Windows users can better download the zip.
 For some reason the adb.exe gives and "access refused" error when downloading the repository using git.

 Currently this repository only contains the SuperSU install scripts, the busybox upgrade scripts and 3 modded versions of the radio app.

 ## SuperSU_for_Joying_Intel
 The Joying units are rooted but miss a user-friendly Superuser apk that deals with the SELinux policies on your unit.